devbisme/kicad-3rd-party-tools/README.md

 ## Version Control Tools

-- [Massaging your git for kicad](https://jnavila.github.io/plotkicadsch/) - Instructions for an improved integration of KiCad and with Git VCS

-- [PlotKicadSch](https://github.com/jnavila/plotkicadsch) - PlotKicadsch is a OCaml tool to export Kicad schematic files (.sch) to SVG pictures.
-Plotgitsch provides visual diffs for schematics from 2 Git revisions.

 - [KiCad-Diff](https://github.com/Gasman2014/KiCad-Diff) - Python3 script for performing image diffs between pcbnew layout revisions in Git, SVN and Fossil VCS.
 Recent SVG based diff for significant speed improvements.

+- [Massaging your git for kicad](https://jnavila.github.io/plotkicadsch/) - Instructions how to integrate KiCad with Git VCS

+- [PlotKicadsch](https://github.com/jnavila/plotkicadsch) - PlotKicadsch is a small tool to export Kicad Sch files to SVG pictures.

+- [Scripting KiCad Pcbnew exports](https://scottbezek.blogspot.si/2016/04/scripting-kicad-pcbnew-exports.html) - How to plot properly formated SVG files from pcbnew for VCS diff-ing

+- [Improving open source hardware: Visual diffs](https://www.evilmadscientist.com/2011/improving-open-source-hardware-visual-diffs/) - Using ImageMagick for visual diff file generation

+- [KiCAD to SVG Converter](https://github.com/jmwright/oshw-code/tree/master/kicad_to_svg_converter) - Scripts for headless SVG generation of schematic files using eeschema.

 - [kdiff](https://github.com/leoheck/kdiff) - Kicad revision inspector that combines PlotKicadSch and KiCad-Diff into a single website, for Git repositories, to have a visual and interactive revision system for schematics and layouts.

-- [Scripting KiCad Pcbnew exports](https://scottbezek.blogspot.si/2016/04/scripting-kicad-pcbnew-exports.html) - How to plot properly formated SVG files from pcbnew for VCS diff-ing.

-- [Improving open source hardware: Visual diffs](https://www.evilmadscientist.com/2011/improving-open-source-hardware-visual-diffs/) - Using ImageMagick for visual diff file generation.

-- [KiCAD to SVG Converter](https://github.com/jmwright/oshw-code/tree/master/kicad_to_svg_converter) - Scripts for headless SVG generation of schematic files using eeschema.

 ## Half-Baked Tools